 You probably wonder why Bermuda's beaches are pink.
 Are they blushing?
 With all the couples who come here on a romantic getaway, just maybe.
 In reality, the ephemeral hue you see is a result of shell particles, calcium carbonate and bits of crushed coral mixed with sand.

 Debuting in May 2015, the Hamilton Princess Beach Club will offer a relaxing escape from the everyday hustle and bustle.
 The Beach Club is nestled on the South Shore of Bermuda and is for the exclusive use of Hamilton Princess & Beach Club guests.

 Come discover the great world under water by scuba diving!
 When you participate in a Discover Scuba diving program, you discover excitement and adventure.
 Nothing compares to the 'weightless' exhilaration of breathing underwater.
 Only a diver knows the feeling.
 Explore Bermuda's underwater shipwreck world.
 Diving available for novices and certified divers.
 Please contact our concierge by email for more information.

 A unique and unforgettable in-water ''encounter'' with bottlenose dolphins in the Dolphin Lagoon, located at the Maritime Museum, Dockyard.
 All Dolphin Quest reservations require full payment for the sessions in advance.
 Participants must show up 45-minutes prior to session.
 Must cancel within 24-hours in advance or payment is non-refundable.
 For more information and reservations, please call 1(800) 223-1818 or contact our concierge.

-Guests staying at the Hamilton Princess may use the facilities at Pomander Gate Tennis Club, which feature five tennis courts, four of which are lit for night play.
+Guests staying at Hamilton Princess & Beach Club may use the facilities at Pomander Gate Tennis Club, which feature five tennis courts, four of which are lit for night play.